21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 3. Offer a discount or a free sample

-There are two words consumers love more than any other when it comes to shopping: free and discount.
+Consumers love two words more than any other when it comes to shopping: free and discount.
 Free is obviously preferable, but we’ll take a 30-percent-off coupon code if that’s what you’re offering.

-We mentioned before that exit-intent popups often work because they give the visitor incentive to go back to the page and reconsider leaving.
-If the prospect has been considering purchasing one of your products, you want to push that person toward the sale.
+We mentioned before that exit-intent popups often work because they incentivize visitors to return to the page and reconsider leaving.
+If the prospect has was considering purchasing one of your products, you want to push that person toward the sale using an exit-intent popup.

 A discount is a great way to do that.
 It says, “Okay, maybe that price point scared you a bit, so let me remedy the situation.”

 Free samples also work well.
-If you sell digital downloads on Etsy or a service, you could offer a free sample of the product or a free consultation.
+If you sell digital downloads or services on Etsy, you could offer a free product sample or consultation.

 It’s not just about ingratiating yourself to your prospects.
 It’s about demonstrating as much value as possible.
 If prospects perceive value, they’ll want to buy from you.